 Overview of the Operational Status of Internal Control System

 For the proper operation of internal control systems, ITOCHU has adopted a system by which it further segments items stipulated by the Basic Policy into more detailed confirmatory items in respect of each fiscal year, and, after setting the department in charge of each of these confirmatory items, conducts checks of the construction and the operational status of internal control systems by each department (and by other related internal committees) at the Internal Control Committee meetings held each half year.
-The Internal Control Committee, chaired by Chief Strategy Officer (CSO) and with the Corporate Planning & Administration Division as secretariat, consists of Chief Administrative Officer, Chief Financial Officer, General Manager of Internal Audit Division, and an external expert (attorney) as members.
+As of FY2020, the Internal Control Committee is chaired by Chief Administrative Officer with the Corporate Planning & Administration Division as secretariat, and consists of Chief Financial Officer, General Manager of Internal Audit Division, and an external expert (attorney) as members.
 Corporate Auditors also attend and voice opinions every time.

-Regarding the meetings of main internal committees related to internal control in FY2018, the Internal Control Committee met 2 times, the Compliance Committee 2 times, and the ALM Committee 10 times.
+Regarding the meetings of main internal committees related to internal control in FY2019, the Internal Control Committee met 2 times, the Compliance Committee 2 times, and the ALM Committee 8 times.

 ITOCHU’s internal control systems are constructed on the base of the ITOCHU Group, consisting of ITOCHU Corporation and its subsidiaries, and the operational status of the Group base internal control systems, and the construction and operational status of internal control systems in subsidiaries, are reported regularly to the Internal Control Committee.

 ITOCHU intends to revise and improve these internal control systems tirelessly in order to build systems that are even more appropriate and efficient.
-Further, a meeting of the Board of Directors convened on May 2, 2018, evaluated the development and implementation status of each item enumerated in the Basic Policy regarding the Internal Control System for the fiscal year ended March 31, 2018 and confirmed that there were no significant deficiencies or defects.
+Further, a meeting of the Board of Directors convened on April 18, 2019 evaluated the development and implementation status of each item enumerated in the Basic Policy regarding the Internal Control System for FY2019 and confirmed that there were no significant deficiencies or defects.